neoeny152/ninja-mangeenginesync/README.md

-# ninja-mangeenginesync
+ninja-mangeenginesync
-You need to create a 'script runner'
+This will sync your assets from ninjaone to manageengine asset management